MetaCenterCloudPuppet/cesnet-zookeeper/README.markdown

       hostnames => [ $::fqdn ],
     }

 It is recommended to have at least three or more (odd-numbered) zookeeper machines.
-All zookeeper hostnames must be specified in *hostnames* and the order must be the same across all of the nodes.
+All zookeeper hostnames must be specified in *hostnames* and the order must be the same across all the nodes.

 <a name="usage"></a>
 ##Usage